 Members can receive free advice on English law and UK regulation on a wide range of subjects including:

-Access to Materials - Members also have access to Guidance Notes, Alerts and Precedent Contracts
+Access to Materials - Members also have access to Guidance Notes, Alerts, Legal Bites, Consultation Responses, guidance and information on Data Protection Issues, GDPR pack and Precedent Contracts

 Dispute resolution - Preliminary advice can be provided in relation to disputes and the team can also advise on suitable law firms to represent members if formal proceedings are issued against them or if they wish to issue proceedings.